-24 This new vehicle had developed quickly after the initial impetus of the founder of modern Somali instrumental music, Cabdullaahi Qarshe (see Abdirahman 2001).
+24 This had developed quickly after the initial impetus of the founder of modern Somali instrumental music Cabdullaahi Qarshe (see Abdirahman, 2001).

-25 In the central and coastal regions of the Somali territories the shareero had been, and continues to be, employed (see Giannattasio 1988:160).
+25 In the central and coastal regions of the Somali territories the shareero had been, and continues to be, used (see Giannattasio, 1988: 160).

-$^{^{26}}$ See Orwin and Maxamed 1997:95-96 for details of this metrical pattern and an extract of another modern hees by Xassan Cilmi.
+26 See Orwin and Maxamed (1997: 95-6) for details of this metrical pattern and an extract of another modern hees by Xassan Cilmi.